 Many individuals and support professionals report employment decisions are restricted by concerns of losing needed public benefits.
 Misinformation and the shortage of informed professionals lead many individuals to choose unemployment, ongoing poverty and/or compromise full potential to avoid losing benefits.
 There are several work incentives to help people with disabilities achieve greater independence by helping them to take advantage of employment opportunities.
 Work incentives are intended to help individuals go to work and minimize the risk of losing their needed benefits.
+There are many scenarios of how an individual can work, increase his/her income and retain needed benefits.

 - What resources are available through the Division of Developmental Disabilities?

 The Division of Developmental Disabilities, along with partner agencies, have developed an online website to assist with becoming more informed on the opportunities to have earned income and manage current Social Security and Medicaid benefits.
 Missouri Disability Benefits 101, also known as MO DB101, is a resource to assist with making these important decisions and to assist with separating facts from myths.
+Brief informational videos have been developed to simplify the facts.

 The Division of Developmental Disabilities also has a few certified benefits planners on staff.
 To learn more about this support, contact your nearest Employment First Specialist.